jtalks-org/jcommune/docs/installation/general-installation-guide.md

  - Clone the project: `git@github.com:jtalks-org/jcommune.git`.
 Now you can work with that project from your IDE.
  - If you want to deploy it from command line..
 Step into the folder and build it: `mvn clean package`
  - Repeat everything from _Installing from Binaries_ but instead of downloading war-file, just grab it from `jcommune/jcommune-view/jcommunew-web-view/target`

+####Advanced configuration of MySQL Server
+ - Make sure that you are using MySQL Server ver.
+5.7.9 or higher.
+Edit the my.cnf file (my.ini on Windows operating systems) in your MySQL server.
+The configuration file may be located on one of the following paths (in priority order):
+    WINDOWS:
+        - %PROGRAMDATA%\MySQL\MySQL Server X.X\my.ini (my.cnf)
+        - %WINDIR%\my.ini (my.cnf)
+        - C:\my.ini (my.cnf)
+        - INSTALLDIR\my.ini (my.cnf)
+    Unix, Linux и OS X:
+        - /etc/my.cnf
+        - /etc/mysql/my.cnf
+        - SYSCONFDIR/my.cnf
+ - Locate the [mysqld] section in the file, and add or modify the following parameters:
+    [mysqld]
+        character-set-client-handshake = FALSE
+        character-set-server = utf8mb4
+        collation-server = utf8mb4_unicode_ci
+ - Without making this changes symbols from UTF8MB4 character set will be displayed like '??'.
+ - Restart your MySQL server for the changes to take effect.